MadibaGroup/2024-Gadgets/content/docs/background/poly-iop.md

 For terminology, we say $\omega$ is a generator with multiplicative order $\kappa$ in $\mathbb{Z}_q$ (or $\omega \in \mathbb{G}_\kappa$).
 This implies $\omega^\kappa=1$.
 Rearranging, $\omega=\sqrt[\kappa]{1}$.
 Thus we can equivalently describe $\omega$ as a $\kappa$-th root of 1.
 Finally, as 1 is the unity element in $Z_q$, $\omega$ is commonly called a $\kappa$-th root of unity.

 For practical purposes, $\kappa$ represents the length of the longest array of data we can use in our protocol.
 Where does $\kappa$ come from?
 Different elements of $Z_q$ will have different multiplicative orders but every order must be a divisor of $q-1$.
 Thus $\kappa$ is the largest divisor of the exact value of $q$ used in an elliptic curve standard.
 BLS12-384 has $\kappa=2^{32}$ (for terminology, this called a $2$-adicity of $32$).
 In summary, we can only encode data arrays of length up to $2^{32}=4,294,967,296$.

+## Footnotes

+^[1]: Hat tip Pratyush Mishra for suggesting a state-of-the-art algorithm.